Groestlcoin/Groestlcoin-Easyminer/README.md

-EasyMiner - V 1.0
+Groestlcoin EasyMiner - V 1.0
 ==============

-Minimal clicking multiple GroestlCoin algorithm miner
+Minimal clicking GroestlCoin miner

 This miner is supposed to be as simple as possible and it mines directly to an electrum wallet that is set up during initial run.